TimPigden/TimPigden.github.io/_pages/zio-uzhttp-sttp/uzhttp-sttp.md

 We call the webSocket function that takes the request and checks it is a valid websocket request (as opposed to an ordinary http one).
 Incoming data is on a stream.
 We provide a handler - in this case agePerson than takes a string and outputs a Text (a websocket Frame with text body).

 handleWebsocketFrame - which only works for text frames in this example, deals with the stream stuff.
-Note that we're using Stream[HTTPError, Take[Nothing, Frame]].
 There are also curious responses to Ping and Pong - which are ways that websockets maintain that there's still someone on the line.

 Test code here just does a single message, but sttp is well-documented and you should be able to figure out how to make a more extensive app.
 ```scala